-- Students will be blocked from registering for classes while on One-Term Academic Dismissal status. - · Students may appeal One-Term Academic Dismissal. - Students may appeal to the Academic Standards Committee for immediate reinstatement. - The college will send an e-mail to students' Clark e-mail accounts that outlines the appeal process.
-The Appeal Form for One-Term Dismissal is available online.
+- The college will send an e-mail to students' Clark e-mail accounts (students.clark.edu) that offers information about the Academic Standards process and explains what happens at each stage. - Students will be blocked from registering for classes while on One-Term Academic Dismissal status. - · Students may appeal One-Term Academic Dismissal. - Students may appeal for immediate reinstatement. - The college will send an e-mail to students' Clark e-mail accounts that outlines the appeal process.
+The Appeal Form for One-Term